 The budget for the Howell Public Schools was introduced and approved on Monday in what has been an unusual cycle for the board.

-Unlike previous years, this time around the approved budget will not be put to a public vote but at Wednesday's meeting there seemed agreement that the finished product was agreeable to just about everybody involved.
+Unlike previous years, this time around the approved budget but at Wednesday's meeting there seemed agreement that the finished product was agreeable to just about everybody involved.